GuanQinG-GitHub/personal-website/docs/Course_Notes/Data_Structure/CH_1~3_Introduction_and_Algorithm_Analysis.md

-# CH1~3 Introduction and Algorithm Analysis
+# CH 1~3 Introduction and Algorithm Analysis

 ## 1 Philosophy
 - Improve the **efficiency** of a program